the-anna-project/annad/doc/concept/connection.md

 ###### map information ID to input tree ID
 When having an information ID given it needs to be mapped to an input tree ID.
-That way a mapping to an optimization structure can be achieved.
+That way a mapping to an organizational structure can be achieved.
 The following key maps an information ID to an input tree ID.

 ```
 <prefix>:information-id:input-tree-id:<information-id>   <input-tree-id>